3,515 views

 These are a few of the endemic alpine flowers of Uttarakhand found in the Valley of Flowers in India, sequenced from left to right: Aletris pauciflora, Ligularia amplexiacaulis, Berberis jaeschkeana, Selinum wallichianum

 On reaching the entrance of the Valley of Flowers National Park, a nominal fee is collected to gain access to this piece of heaven.
+Please visit the official website for more information related to weather and permit.
 In front of me was an endless stretch of flowers in a million hues creating an alluring canvas!
 It was like a gigantic carpet with weaves of every shade one can imagine.
 It is truly indescribable!
 I wandered around this 10-km long beauteous place mesmerized.
 In between this myriad floral maze was a bubbling river meandering through the valley that enhanced the ambience manifold.

 No one leaves the Valley of Flowers in Uttarakhand without their pictures there and I am no exception!